skillrepos/k8s-dev-v2/codespace-labs.md

 16. Look back to the terminal session where you have the watch running.
 Eventually, you should see a new pod finished creating and start running.
 The previous web pod will be terminated and removed.
-You can stop the watch command in that terminal via Ctrl-C.
+You can stop the watch command in that terminal via Ctrl+C.

 <p align="center">
 **[END OF LAB]**